xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 We recommend using the multi-valued variant `build_type`

 `build_type`: A multi-value variant which must include at least `Debug` and `Release` options.
-Other options, mirroring their Cmake counterparts, may include `RelWithDebInfo` and and `MinSizeRel`.
+Other options, mirroring their CMake counterparts, may include `RelWithDebInfo` and and `MinSizeRel`.
 A brief description of these options is given below.

 - `Release`: Fully optimized version for code release.
 - `Debug`: Debugging symbols should be produced and optimization disabled.
 Further useful debugging information and additional error checking maybe included.